Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification

 We also benchmark the GAN with Autoencoder model against a model trained on RGAN generated synthetic data \cite{RGAN}.
-We observe that GAN with Autoencoder synthetic data slightly outperforms models trained on RGAN synthetic data, which is unable to generate the seq2seq synthetic data that the GAN with Autencoder model is capable of generating.
+Like other existing GAN-based models for generating synthetic data, the RGAN model is unable to generate both synthetic data and labels that the GAN with Autencoder model is capable of generating.
+We observe that GAN with Autoencoder synthetic data outperforms models trained on RGAN synthetic data and can be applied to a wider range of datasets.
 The main contributions are as follows: \begin{enumerate} \item a novel synthetic data generation technique that uses a GAN with an Autoencoder component to generate synthetic data for variable length, multi-feature sequential data in a way that preserves the structure of sequences for both feature vectors and labels; \item a computational study of existing imbalanced classification techniques on highly imbalanced sequential datasets. \end{enumerate} In the next section, we discuss relevant literature.
 Section 3 discusses all of the models, while the computational results are presented in Section 4.